 PAYMENTS MADE UPON TERMINATION BY EMPLOYEE FOR GOOD REASON AFTER CHANGE IN CONTROL.
+The

-The Company's employment agreements with its current NEOs provide that such agreements are terminable by the employee for good reason after a change of control.
+Company's employment agreements with its current NEOs provide that such agreements are terminable by the employee for good reason after a change of control.
 A change of control is generally defined as (a) any person or group becomes the beneficial owner of more than 50% of the Company's outstanding securities, (b) the existing directors of the Company (including those elected in the normal course and not including those elected as a result of an actual or threatened election contest) cease to constitute a majority of the Board of the Company, or (c) the consummation of a merger, consolidation or reorganization to which the Company is a party or the sale or disposition of substantially all of the assets of the Company.
-Good reason is defined as: (i) reduction of employee's base salary; (ii) discontinuation of employer's bonus plan without immediately replacing such bonus plan with a plan that is the substantial economic equivalent of such bonus plan, or amending such bonus plan so as to materially reduce employee's potential bonus at any given level of economic performance of employee change the location of his or her job or office by a distance of more than 25 miles; (v) reduction of responsibilities or required reporting to a person of lower rank or responsibilities; or (vi) a successor's failure to expressly assume in writing the employment agreement.
+Good reason is defined as: (i) reduction of employee's base salary; (ii) discontinuation of employer's bonus plan without immediately replacing such bonus plan with a plan that is the substantial economic equivalent of such bonus plan, or amending such bonus plan so as to materially reduce employee's potential bonus at any given level of economic performance of employer or its successor entity; (iii) material reduction in the aggregate benefits and perquisites to employee; (iv) requirement that such employee change the location of his or her job or office by a distance of more than 25 miles; (v) reduction of responsibilities or required reporting to a person of lower rank or responsibilities; or (vi) a successor's failure to expressly assume in writing the employment agreement.